-In this article, you’ll get an overview of different types of public apologies.
+This article will give you an overview of different types of public apologies.
 I’ll also explore why a public apology has little to do with finding forgiveness.

 Here we go:

-The 3 Components of an Apology
+Components of a Public Apology

 If we unpack the public apology as a concept, we can discern three central parts:

 Unfortunately, there’s no such thing as a universal public apology, only different types of apologies:

 From a public relations perspective, public apologies are challenging.
 They must be crafted carefully to have the intended effect.

 Types of Public Apologies

 Many public apologies result in perhaps the worst kind of public apologies, non-apologies:

 “I’m sorry that you feel this way.”